The EU Deforestation Regulation (EUDR) significantly changes how companies manage their supply chains to ensure products are deforestation-free.

 Recent Developments: Potential Delay in Application

-As of October 2024, there have been important developments regarding the EUDR.
-The Council of the European Union has agreed to extend the regulation’s application timeline by 12 months.
+The European Union has agreed to extend the regulation’s application timeline by 12 months.

 This postponement is intended to give businesses, third countries, and EU member states more time to fully prepare their due diligence systems.